T4puSD/EventSourcing-With-Axon/README.md

 This is the picture of the h2-console:
 ![H2Database](https://github.com/T4puSD/CQRS-EventSourcing-With-Axon/raw/master/commons/h2-console.png "H2DatabaseAggregatedResult")

-if we can match the last row's account number with our example then we can see that account has 45 BDT after all of the transactions.
+If we match the last row's account number with our example then we can see that the account has 45 BDT after all of those transactions.

 ## Requriements To Run
 * Java jdk-11+